• Skip to primary navigation

 • The cornbread will continue to firm up while it cools.
 Let it rest for at least 10 minutes before transferring to a cooling rack.
 Let it cool completely before slicing.

-• Make cornbread muffins: To bake into muffins, pour the mixture into a greased muffin tin and bake at 425 degrees F for 15 to 17 minutes or until a toothpick inserted in the middle comes out with just a few crumbs attached.
+• To bake into muffins, pour the mixture into a greased muffin pan and bake at 425 ℉ for 15 to 17 minutes, or until a toothpick inserted in the middle comes out with just a few crumbs attached.

-• Refined sugar-free cornbread: Instead of granulated sugar, you can use an unprocessed, natural sweetener like honey or maple syrup.
+• Instead of granulated sugar, you can use an unprocessed, natural sweetener like honey or maple syrup.
 A reader mentioned using agave syrup instead of sugar with excellent results.
+There's no need for lots of sugar.

 This recipe yields 12 squares of cornbread.
 Each of those squares is about 108 calories, roughly 100 calories less than traditional cornbread recipes made with flour.